Part 2. Iteration (5 points)

 , rather than the Vec

-itself.
-The upshot is that we can now iterate
+The upshot to using a reference here is that we can now iterate

 multiple times.